-- 2 Tb. olive oil from the dried tomatoes (or regular olive oil)
+- 2 tablespoons olive oil, preferably from the dried tomatoes

-- optional: chopped herbs for garnish (basil, parsley, oregano)
+- chopped herbs for garnish: basil, parsley, oregano, chives (optional)

 - Place the log of goat cheese on a small serving plate, but big enough to hold the topping overflow.

-- In a small bowl, combine the tomatoes, peppers, garlic, oil, and splash of vinegar.
-Season to taste with salt, if desired (I usually don’t, as the goat cheese has salt).
+- In a small bowl, combine the chopped tomatoes, chopped peppers, minced garlic, olive oil, and balsamic vinegar.
+Season to taste with salt, pepper, or a splash more balsamic, if desired.

-- Pour the tomato-pepper mixture over the cheese and top with chopped herbs, if desired.
+- Pour the tomato-pepper mixture over the cheese and top with chopped herbs, if using.

 - Serve with toasted artisan bread or crackers.